KatVolkova/inventory-management-system/TESTING.md

 ![Responsiveness report for 404 error page](documentation/validation/responsiveness/404_error_responsiveness.png)
 ## Performance
 Each page has been reviewed using [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/), for both mobile and desktop:
-Please note that performance indicators for mobile phones is lower than for desktop.
+Please note that performance indicators for mobile phones are lower than for desktop.
 This is due to the fact that the site is optimised for desktop usage, as it is primarily intended for  tasks such as editing inventory, generating reports, and analyzing stock levels.
 The use of DataTables and charts may impact performance on mobile devices due to their computational and loading requirements.
 ### Dashboard Page -  Desktop